-- 3.1.1 Projected new demand for a year = - Estimated net additional staff requirements for the year - + Estimated replacement for wastage for the year - + Shortfall of supply for the previous year - Estimated number of Diploma Posts filled by degree graduates in the current year (for the new demand for diploma / associate degree graduates only)
+- 3.1.1 Projected new demand for a year = - Estimated net additional new posts for the year - + Estimated replacement for wastage for the year - + Shortfall of supply for the previous year - Estimated number of Diploma Posts filled by degree graduates in the current year (for the new demand for diploma / associate degree graduates only)

-3.2 Net Additional Staff Requirements
+3.2 Net Additional New Posts

-- 3.2.1 For the years 2021/22 and 2022/23, the estimated number of new posts (less the number of posts to be deleted) for the following sectors are included: - (a) all posts in SWD; - (b) SWD-subvented posts in NGOs; and - (c) non-SWD-subvented posts and other posts [non-SWD-subvented posts include those subvented by EDB and HYAB while other posts include those in HA, nonsubvented posts in NGOs, local TIs and major non-conventional settings employing SWP (such as private elderly homes, private residential care homes for persons with disabilities and primary schools)]. - 3.2.2 The estimated numbers of new posts in SWD and the SWD-subvented sector in NGOs for 2021/22 and 2022/23 are compiled by making reference to the information known to SWD in November 2021.
+- 3.2.1 For the years 2022/23 and 2023/24, the estimated number of new posts (less the number of posts to be deleted) for the following sectors are included: - (a) all posts in SWD; - (b) SWD-subvented posts in NGOs; and - (c) non-SWD-subvented posts and other posts [non-SWD-subvented posts include those subvented by EDB and HYAB while other posts include those in HA, nonsubvented posts in NGOs, local TIs and major non-conventional settings employing SWP (such as private residential care homes for the elderly / persons with disabilities and primary schools)]. - 3.2.2 The estimated numbers of new posts in SWD and the SWD-subvented sector in NGOs for 2022/23 and 2023/24 are compiled by making reference to the information known to SWD in November 2022.
 They are estimates of approved projects with funding allocation.
 The estimates for subvented new projects in NGOs are notional for planning purpose and may vary from the actual number of posts turning up in the sector.
-The estimated number of new posts for non-SWD-subvented posts and others are made by referring to the information on manpower requirements provided by NGOs, local TIs and major non-conventional settings in September 2021.
+The estimated number of new posts for non-SWD-subvented posts and others are made by referring to the information on manpower requirements provided by NGOs, local TIs and major non-conventional settings in September 2022.

-(Note: Starting from the 2007 round of updating exercise, a modified approach is employed for calculating the net additional staff requirements figures for the second projection year in order to take into account the more conservative approach adopted by most of the data suppliers in the estimation.
-Thus, the net additional staff requirements for 2022/23 is obtained by averaging the (a) projected figure collected from the data suppliers; and (b) projected figure compiled by using the annual growth rate derived from a five-year moving average.)
+(Note: Starting from the 2007 round of updating exercise, a modified approach is employed for calculating the net additional new posts figures for the second projection year in order to take into account the more conservative approach adopted by most of the data suppliers in the estimation.
+Thus, the net additional staff requirements for 2023/24 is obtained by averaging the (a) projected figure collected from the data suppliers; and (b) projected figure compiled by using the annual growth rate derived from a five-year moving average.)
+3.2.3 Breakdown of new posts in SWD and the SWD-subvented sector in NGOs in 2022/23 and $2023/24^{(3)}$ are tabulated below -